What is antifreeze?

 The strength of your antifreeze can be measured using a hydrometer or a refractometer.
 Hydrometers are easier to use but can be less accurate.

-Most garages should have these tools and be able to check for you.
+Most garages should have these tools and will be able to check for you.

-The stuff the handbook says I should use is too expensive – can I use something cheaper?
+The antifreeze recommended by my car’s handbook is too expensive – can I use something cheaper?

 While the vehicle is in warranty, you should use only the vehicle manufacturers' recommended fluids.

-When out of warranty, use an antifreeze or coolant that meets the same specification and renew at the recommended intervals.
+When out of warranty, use an antifreeze or coolant that meets the same specification, and renew it at the recommended intervals.

-Propylene glycol (PG) based antifreeze or coolant is offered by a number of suppliers as a less-toxic alternative to ethylene glycol based products.
+Propylene glycol (PG)-based antifreeze or coolant is offered by several suppliers as a less toxic alternative to ethylene glycol-based products.

-Good quality PG products perform very similarly to ethylene glycol based products.
-They're used by people who are worried about the toxicity of ethylene glycol based products.
+Good quality PG-based products perform very similarly to ethylene glycol-based products.
+They're used by people who are worried about the toxicity of ethylene glycol-based products.

-Only some vehicle manufacturers currently use PG based products for original fill.
-But PG based products are more widely used in Austria and Switzerland where there is legislation that restricts retail sales of hazardous products.
+Only some vehicle manufacturers currently use PG-based products for original fill.
+They're more widely used in Austria and Switzerland, where there’s legislation that restricts retail sales of hazardous products.

 Do some vehicle manufacturers still use a high silicate antifreeze or coolant?